Step 7: How to apply for a job with the method nobody taught you

 You can plant the seeds though.
 Part of asking about their challenges and business pains is to understand how you can deliver value, either as a connection or an employee.
 Saying “I’d love to sink my teeth into that” (or something along those lines) lets the hiring manager ponder that scenario from a safe emotional distance without feeling the pressure to say yes or no right away.

 Thank them for their time, show your excitement to stay in touch, and walk away with a smile on your face to go digest everything you’ve learned.
+Repeating that process is an integral part of how to apply for a job.

 Follow up and create a small trial project